DriftAsimov/animec/README.md

 # Animec

 A module to get data about anime characters, news, info, lyrics and more.
-The API scrapes [myanimelist](https://myanimelist.net/) to parse requested data.
+The module scrapes [myanimelist](https://myanimelist.net/) to parse requested data.

 If you wish to see a feature, please raise an [issue](https://github.com/DriftAsimov/animec).
 We will surely work on it.
 You can also join our [Discord](https://discord.gg/x3qAZV3) to get regular updates about the module.